 How Does Apple Cider Vinegar Differ from Using Clarifying Shampoo?

 Apple cider vinegar and clarifying shampoos are two very different products.
 What clarifying shampoo is specially formulated to do, is remove product build up and give the scalp a deep clean.
 It should be used every 4-5 washes, alternated to an everyday shampoo such as our Curl Quenching Conditioning Wash.
-Using a cleanser enriched with apple cider vinegar like our Wash & Scrub Exfoliating Shampoo, rather than the ingredient in its pure form, allows you to reap its benefits without the downsides of DIY.
+Using a cleanser enriched with apple cider vinegar like our Wash & Scrub Exfoliating Shampoo, rather than the ingredient in its pure form, allows you to reap its benefits as a scalp exfoliator without the downsides of DIY.
 Apple cider vinegar can have a very strong scent, but our Wash & Scrub has a lovely fresh fragrance.
 In addition, we have engineered the product with exactly the right amount of apple cider vinegar, so you will never run the risk of using too much and having a reaction on your skin.

 Pure apple cider vinegar, like all DIY homemade remedies, is less effective on its own.
 It can help melt buildup, rebalance the scalp pH and close the hair cuticles, which helps boost the hair shine.
 Other benefits of apple cider vinegar include being rich in vitamins C and B.